lamedevelop/schedule_tg_bot/README.md

 * Use RunManager.py and run methods of DbManager manually
 * Use RunManager.py with db_interact.py script

-Here are some commands for manual calling DbManager functions
+Here are some commands for manual calling DbManager functions.

 Create db file:
 ```bash